 Once the power has been optimally matched to the load, the wheels begin to turn.
 Manual dispatching procedures necessitate time-consuming conversations between dispatchers,drivers and carriers as well as a paper trail to keep track of the progress along the route.

 This doesn’t just need to happen when the route begins, but instead, needs to occur at multiple points along the way to ensure your team has the visibility it needs to make adjustments as the operating environment inevitably changes due to weather and traffic delays, accidents, new customer requests, and changes to existing loads, etc.

 You can’t manage what you can’t see.

-In addition to the visibility along the route, your drivers must capture the proper documentation (Bill of Ladings, Proof of Delivery, etc.) at each stop to ensure you have what you need to collect payment.
+In addition to the visibility along the route, your drivers or carriers must capture the proper documentation (Bill of Ladings, Proof of Delivery, etc.) at each stop to ensure you have what you need to collect payment.
 Most Electronic Logging Device (ELD) systems provide some form of asset tracking via the collected GPS.
-This data can tell you where your assets are at a given point in time, but they can’t tell you if your driver delivered the cargo and collected the appropriate paperwork on-time to fulfill the order.
+This data can tell you where your assets are at a given point in time, but they can’t tell you if your driver delivered the cargo and collected the appropriate paperwork on time to fulfill the order.

+Magnus Driver App provides updated load information and tracks the status of the load based on the driver’s actions.
 Once a load is dispatched to a driver, that load then becomes visible in Magnus Driver App for that driver.
 The driver can then update the status of the order at the critical steps along the route so that your operations team and customers know the precise status of a load at any given time.

 Included in the platform are accounting and payroll modules that can be fully integrated with leading general ledger and payroll providers via a file-based approach or directly via APIs when available.

-Even better, the Magnus Platform also gives you valuable insights into broader industry trends.
+The Magnus Platform also gives you valuable insights into broader industry trends.
 Our Business Intelligence system allows you to compare and contrast your own operational data with industry data so you can drive better business decisions.